-- a) Instructional Strategies Overview - Direct Instruction (DI): Intro to new material - Guided Practice(GP): Scaffolding - Independent Practice (IP): Formal Assessment b) Lesson Plan: Key Elements
+- Direct Instruction (DI): Intro to new material - Guided Practice(GP): Scaffolding - Independent Practice (IP): Formal Assessment b) Lesson Plan: Key Elements

-Trainer Notes: This is a graphic summarization of an instructional sequence that has a respective teachercentered and student centered emphasis.
-Tell the teachers to always plan more than they think is necessary.It is better to have extra lesson activities then too little!
+Trainer Notes: This is a graphic summarization of an instructional sequence that has a respective teacher-centered and student centered emphasis.
+Tell the teachers to always plan more than they think is necessary.

+It is better to have extra lesson activities then too little!